Merzasphor/MWSE/docs/source/types/tes3mobilePlayer.md

 ### `weaponReady`

-Toggle flag for if the player has a weapon ready.
+A flag for if the player has a weapon ready or being readied (visible and held in the hand).
 Setting it to true will cause the player to take out their weapon.
-Setting it to false will cause them to put it away.
+Setting it to false will cause the player to put it away.

 **Returns**: